ShadowDraco/frolics-chaos/README.md

     - when using the enchanted item:
       - spawns heart particles on block break **( not working anyone know why??)**
       - gives massive regeneration to hurt mobs
+    - Saves you from the wrath of Ruby!

   <br><br>